rfmcpherson/HTTP2Proxy/README.md

 # HTTP2Proxy

+UNFINISHED: a work in progress.

-The start of an HTTP/2 proxy for Python 3.
-Currently relies on nghttp for compression and pymiproxy for the SSL signer.
+An HTTP/2 proxy for Python 3.
+It currently relies on nghttp for compression and pymiproxy for the SSL signer.
+I do not own the license for signer.py.

 TODO:
 * Get basic proxy working